Five reasons to use an ISA

 You can take cash out of ISAs whenever you need to, but you can also pay it back in if you have spare allowance.

 Get creative!
 For example, you could pay into an instant access cash ISA now to boost your emergency fund, as well as a Dodl investment ISA for the long term.
-For now though, you’ll need to stick to one ISA of each type (i.e. one cash ISA or one investment ISA), but from 6th April 2024 you’ll be able to pay into multiple ISAs of the same type in a tax year, provided you don’t bust the overall ISA allowance (excluding lifetime ISAs).
+You can pay into multiple ISAs of the same type in a tax year, provided you don’t bust the overall ISA allowance (excluding Lifetime ISAs).

 While the ISA allowance is generous, saving and investing isn’t just for people with a lump sum to put away.
 With the Dodl investment ISA, you can get investing for the long term with a direct debit of as little as £25 a month.